Speak To A Government Contract Lawyer - (202) 609-7386

 A DoL investigation should be taken very seriously.
 For a government contractor, violation of labor laws may have devastating results.
 Penalties for violating the Service Contract Act can result in liability for unpaid wages and fringe benefits, contract termination and liability for any resulting costs to the Government, legal action to recover the underpayments, and debarment from future contracts for up to three years.

-The key to successfully navigating a DoL investigation and to minimize its impact on your company is to know your rights and your obligations.
+Knowing your rights and obligations is the key to successfully navigating a DoL investigation and minimizing its impact on your company.

 You will be notified by letter of the DoL investigation.
 As in the following example, the first paragraph of the letter is introductory and will identify the specific government contract(s) at issue: